conclude-app/apps/README.md

 # Conclude Apps

 This directory contains the Slack app blueprints provided by Conclude.
-These apps can be used as-is, or customized for your team.
+These apps can be used out of the box, or customized for your team.

 Prerequisites: